Maria Czaplicka: Early life and studies

-Czaplicka was born in the Stara Praga district of Warsaw in 1884, into an impoverished Polish nobility family.
-Her parents, Zofia Czaplicka (née Zawisza) and Feliks Czaplicki, both came from historically wealthy and well-known families but were forced to move from their family homes into the city for work due to the growing political unrest in Poland.
-Feliks Czaplicki eventually went on to work for the railway department in Warsaw.
+Czaplicka was born in the Stara Praga district of Warsaw on the 25th of October 1884 to Feliks Czaplicki and Zofia Zawisza.
+Her father Feliks Czaplicki came from impoverished Polish nobility and worked as a railway clerk and station master.
 She was the third oldest of her parents' five children, Jadwiga Markowska (née Czaplicka), Stanisław Czaplicki, Gabriela Szaniawska (née Czaplicka), and Marian Czaplicki.
-Feliks Czaplicki found employment in what is now Latvia, where the family lived from 1904–1906 before returning to Warsaw.
+Feliks Czaplicki found employment in what is now Latvia, where the family lived from 1904 to 1906 before returning to Warsaw.
 It was here that Maria Czaplicka was able to take the exam that would allow her to attend university later in life.

 She began her studies at the Anna Jasieńska Girls' School and attended the school until 1902.
 She began her studies in higher-education with the so-called Flying University (later Wyższe Kursy Naukowe), an underground institution of higher education in Russian-held Poland.
 She supported herself with a number of poorly paid jobs, as a teacher at Łabusiewiczówna Girls' School, a secretary, and lady's companion.
 She was also known for her lectures at the University for Everyone (1905–1908), and the Society of Polish Culture.
 She also wrote poetry, eventually being published in Warsaw's Odrodzenie magazine.
 While battling an illness, she spent time in Zakopane where she went on to do work for the Pedological Society while writing Olek Niedziela, a novel for children centered around education.
 In 1910 she became the first woman to receive a Mianowski Scholarship, and was therefore able to continue her studies in the United Kingdom.

 She left Poland in 1910.
-Taken ill with appendicitis in late March 1911, she was admitted to St Batholomew's Hospital in London and operated on by Dr. Józef Handelsman.
+Taken ill with appendicitis in late March 1911, she was admitted to St Batholomew's Hospital in London.
 She continued her studies at the Faculty of Anthropology of the London School of Economics under Charles G. Seligman, and at Somerville College, Oxford under R.R.
-Marett., graduating from the School of Anthropology in 1912.
+Marett, graduating from the School of Anthropology in 1912.
 Marett encouraged her to use her Russian language skills in a review of literature on native tribes in Siberia, which became her book Aboriginal Siberia, published in 1914.
 In 1914, she became a member of the Royal Anthropological Society, and was also involved with the British Association for the Advancement of Science, presenting research centered around the connection between religion and the environment in Siberia.
 At this stage she had never visited Siberia, but the quality of her writing led to Aboriginal Siberia becoming the major reference work in its field.